sudosoph/docs/content/modules/threat-x/tutorials/add-threatx-to-your-proxystack.md

 ## Overview

-This tutorial will guide you through the process to adding the Kraken module to your proxy stack with default configuration files.
+This tutorial will guide you through the process to adding the ThreatX module to your proxy stack with default configuration files.

 ## Setting up Threat X in Section